Want to learn new ways to make extra money?

 To know beforehand the postage costs involved in every transaction, you can use eBay’s Help page about fees.

 Sometimes eBay will even offer a guarantee or bonus cash amount if your phone sells for less than a certain amount.
 Check their announcements for offers before you list.

 6. Learn to Letgo

-If you described Letgo as “Craigslist but turned into an app,” then you’ve nearly hit the mark.
-If you want to get rid of your old device quickly, Letgo is always a good choice.
+If you described letgo as “Craigslist but turned into an app,” then you’ve nearly hit the mark.
+If you want to get rid of your old device quickly, letgo is a legitimate option.

 The app is easy and straightforward.
 After a quick download and seamless registration, you have only to take photos of your phone (using the app’s dedicated camera feature), put a price on it, fill out the title and the description, and then specify the relevant categories.

 One major disadvantage with letgo, at least when compared with eBay and Gazelle, is that it’s designed for private transactions.
 If you get scammed, the platform won’t offer any refunds or handle any disputes.